 - Diameter – 1.75mm + or – 0.06mm

 - Elmers Purple Glue stick to aid in adhesion

 TTek3D Filament Packaging

 I have noticed recently that a few manufacturers of filament are using cardboard spools.
 This is to help reduce cost and the impact to the environment!
 TTek 3D use cardboard spools for their filament, which is great!
 It’s the same spool used on 3DQF filament.
 The only downside to these types of spools is damage during transit!
 However, TTek3D have come up with a solution, which is a 3D printed rim to help protect the edge of the spool from damage.
 As a result, for those using bearing spools holders, you shouldn’t have any issues.
-TTek3D will either provide the printed part or the STL file for you to print your own.
+TTek3D have published the file, which will cost you 75p.
+You can get it here.
+If buying filament from TTek3D, you will get a printed spool protector with your purchase.
 In addition, the spool protectors can be re-used with your next spool!
-They sent me the file so printed them for myself.
+They sent me the original file so printed them for myself.

 As you can see from the pictures, the Orange Pla filament comes wrapped in paper and then packaged in a cardboard box.
 Not the strongest box!
 If the box was a tighter fit for the spool and a lot sturdier, this would cause less damage during transit as it wouldn’t be able to move around as much.
 It comes with a label which has the details of the filament and the company details.
 The filament is vacuum packed along with a small desiccant sachet.
 The spool they make it from corrugated cardboard and has laser cuts for the TTek3D logo and cut outs to insert filament to avoid tangling when not in use.
 Nice!